-3 Equilibrium binding agreements and antitrust penalties in a 5-firm Cournot oligopoly
+3 Equilibrium binding agreements and antitrust penalties in a 5firm Cournot oligopoly

 In this section, we analyse the effects of an antitrust policy on competition and social welfare in the case of a Cournot oligopoly with five symmetric firms.
-In particular, we assume that the market is characterised by homogeneous goods and a linear (inverse) demand function $P = \alpha - \beta Q$ , with $\alpha, \beta > 0$ where $Q = \sum_i q_i$ is the aggregate output.
-Marginal costs are constant and, for simplicity, set equal to zero for all firms.
-This set-up ensures the existence of a unique Nash equilibrium in the competition game, for any coalition structure $\mathcal{P}$ , and satisfies both GCS and positive externality definitions.
+In particular, we assume that the market is characterised by homogeneous goods and a linear (inverse) demand function $p = \alpha - \beta Q$ , with $\alpha, \beta > 0$ , and where $Q = \sum_i q_i$ is the aggregate output.
+Marginal costs are constant and, for simplicity, normalised to zero.
+This set-up ensures the existence of a unique Nash equilibrium in the competition game, for any coalition structure $\mathcal{P}$ , and satisfies both GCS and CS definitions, and as a consequence also the assumption of positive externality.

 In order to investigate the formation of cartels and characterise the coalitional equilibrium of the game, we need to introduce a rule of coalition formation (from which a notion of coalition stability follows).
-To be specific, in this section, we rely on the concept of equilibrium binding agreements (EBA), introduced by Ray and Vohra (1997).
+In this section, we rely on the concept of equilibrium binding agreement (EBA), introduced by Ray and Vohra (1997).
 According to this concept of equilibrium, a strategy profile is an EBA for the coalition structure $\mathcal{P}$ if it is the best response for each player given $\mathcal{P}$ , and there is no other finer coalition structure $\mathcal{P}'$ which is sustained as an EBA and can be induced by a profitable deviation of some agents.
-Therefore, the concept of EBA only allows cartels to break up into smaller cartels, while it excludes the possibility of merging two or more cartels (or single firms) into a larger one.
-When considering a deviation from an arbitrary coalition structure $\mathcal{P}$ , each player must look ahead and take into account additional deviations that may be induced by its own initial deviation.
+Therefore, the concept of EBA only allows cartels to break up into smaller coalitions, while it excludes the possibility of deviating from a given coalition by creating cartels with players outside that coalition.

+When considering a deviation from an arbitrary coalition structure $\mathcal{P}$ , each player looks ahead and takes into account additional deviations that may be induced by its own initial deviation (farsighted players).
 The set of EBAs is recursively defined starting from the singleton coalition structure, which is an EBA by construction, as it is the finest possible coalition structure.

-The payoff of each coalition is imputed to coalition members according to an exogenous sharing rule, we assume an equal sharing rule.
-As Ray and Vohra (1997) show, in coalition formation games with symmetric players, transferable utility and positive externalities, there is no loss of generality in restricting the game to strategies with equal division of coalition worths, in the sense that "the set of equilibrium coalition structure is unchanged by restricting attention to equal division" (Ray and Vohra, 1997, Proposition 6.3, p.
+The payoff of each coalition is imputed to coalition members according to an exogenous sharing rule, that we assume to be the equal sharing rule.
+As Ray and Vohra (1997) show, in coalition formation games with symmetric players, transferable utility and positive externalities, there is no loss of generality in restricting the game to strategies with equal division of coalition worth, in the sense that "the set of equilibrium coalition structure is unchanged by restricting attention to equal division" (Ray and Vohra, 1997, Proposition 6.3, p.
 67).

 Following Ray and Vohra (1997), in a Cournot oligopoly with linear demand and equal sharing rule the per-member payoff in the coalition $S_j \in \mathcal{P}$ decreases with the number of competing coalitions, m, and the number of firms in the coalition, $s_j$ .
-In particular, when production costs are zero we have the following $valuation^4$ :
+In particular, when production costs are zero we have the following valuation:

-$$\pi(S_j, \mathcal{P}) = \frac{1}{s_j} \frac{\alpha^2}{\beta(m+1)^2} \tag{1}$$
+$$\pi_i(S_j, \mathcal{P}) = \frac{1}{s_j} \frac{\alpha^2}{\beta(m+1)^2} \tag{1}$$ non-colluding firm obtains a profit $\frac{1}{9}$ regardless of its identity.